 Generational wisdom and trauma in Medical Education

 Teacher or villain-elle?
 Here comes another eager-eyed learner, She stutters as her glasses begin to mist, Wisdom or trauma: which will it be, Teacher?
 Now with beaded sweat and shy demeanour, She asks to examine the pulse at the wrist, Here comes another eager-eyed learner.
-With eyes now squinted, she
+With eyes

 Keep reading →